Cloud Migration Strategy

 The benefits of cloud migration include scalability, cost efficiency, flexibility, security, disaster recovery, collaboration, competitive edge, resource optimization, simplified IT management, and more.

-Migration in cloud computing involves transferring data, applications (including databases, servers, software, and storage), and other IT resources from an on-premise data center or another cloud provider to cloud infrastructure, which can be public, private, or hybrid in nature.
+Migration in cloud computing involves transferring data, applications (including databases, servers, software, and storage), and other digital resources from an on-premise data center or another cloud provider to cloud infrastructure, which can be public, private, or hybrid in nature.